-Datasets Run1 and Run2 are analyzed using PIDA.
-Dataset Run1 and Run2 contains 1,25,865 and 40544 raw sequence reads respectively.
+Runs 1 and two were analyzed independently of each other using PIDA.
+The raw sequence data for Run1 and Run2 contained 1,25,865 and 40,544 sequence reads respectively.
 The PIDA algorithm discards a number of sequences if none of the user supplied list of primers and MID tags are found in the sequences.
 Non discared sequences may be further discarded for its short length at downstream processing or if its Primer ID has an ambiguous nucleotide as the Primer ID is not definitive.

 The total number of sequences discarded at each step of the algorithm before analysis with Primer ID tag is shown in the table 3.1.
 A total of 10808 (8.59%) and 1920 (4.73%) sequences are discarded in the steps for Run1 and Run2 respectively.

 While analyzing the data only with Primer ID, initially, the number of sequences with same Primer ID of a same amplicon belonging to a sample is calculated.
 For a default threshold number of sequences for consensus sequence generation, if the number of sequences with sample Primer ID in an amplicon of a sample is less than 3, then the sequences are discarded.
 This discarded 18011 (15.653%) and 7397 (19.151%) of the remaining sequences in Run1 and Run2 respectively (Table 3.2).
 In the downstream processing, the sequences with Primer ID, spacer sequences, MID and priming sites removed are quality trimmed using QTrim.
 Quality trimming changes the sequence length and discards low quality sequences.
 Therefore, once again the sequences are filtered by length and threshold number of sequences to generate consensus sequences.